AdobeDocs/campaign-web.en/help/v8/email/create-email.md

 >title="Create your first email content by using the Email Designer."
 >abstract="Create your first email content"

-In this example, we are going to design the email using a predefined template.
+In this use case, we are going to design the email using a predefined template.
 Detailed information on how to configure email content are available in [this section](../content/edit-content.md).

 1. Click the **[!UICONTROL Edit content]** button to start creating the content of your email.